Wubster1/Saturn/README.txt

 -then I want the led going faster and faster.
 With the speed I want the tale to grow.
 -until the max speed is arrived, then I want fireworks. stoboscope blinking the whole ring, like it's exploding. https://github.com/Wubster1/Saturn

 Hopefully some programmers here can help me :-)

+And if you have other ideas? please share them, in the end I want a couple of programs played random.

+Tanks!